 VIAIR’s 400P portable air compressor is a product designed specifically for off-road tire pressure adjustments.
 It’s a lightweight, no-frills compressor that can be hooked up to a vehicle’s battery temporarily during pit stops.
 It comes with battery cables, an inline tire pressure gauge, and a tire inflation kit.
 You also get a durable canvas carrying case to store it when not in use.

-Q Industries MV50 – Most Affordable Medium-Sized Off-Road Tire Pump
+SuperFlow MV-90 – Most Affordable 12V Off-Road Tire Pump

-The MV50 is a 30-amp compressor that comes with battery hook-up cables and inflates up to 33-inch truck tires to pressures between 25 and 35 in a couple minutes.
-The battery cables are 10 feet long, and the air line is 16 feet long.
+The SuperFlow MV-50 is a 45-amp compressor that comes with battery hook-up cables and inflates up to 33-inch truck tires to pressures between 25 and 35 in a couple of minutes.
+The battery cables are 10 feet long, and the airline is 16 feet long.
 It comes with a carrying bag and three different air nozzle sizes.

-We liked the MV50 as a portable compressor for adjusting tire pressures while off-roading.
-It doesn’t have the staying power to do more demanding tasks, but the price tag is right if you just want to enjoy driving over slippery terrain and get back on the road quickly when you’re done.
+I liked the MV90 as a portable compressor for adjusting tire pressures while off-roading.
+It doesn't have the staying power to do more demanding tasks, but the price tag is right if you just want to enjoy driving over slippery terrain and get back on the road quickly when you're done.

 Air compressors are a handy utility to have for an off-road vehicle like many of Jeep’s models, but they are used for a number of different tasks.
 Some Jeep owners are avid off-road hobbyists who want to maximize their tire and suspension systems for the various types of terrain they encounter.
 When they hit a stretch of sand, they know that fully inflated tires will struggle to maintain traction.
 Other Jeep owners need an on-board air compressor to run power air tools for remote job sites or recharge air spring kits.
 As a result, the right air compressor for you will depend on your personal needs.